Small Business Legal Clinic

 Fall or Spring Semester: Twice a week, interns work at the SBLC for four hours (a total of eight hours per week).
 Interns also attend a seminar on Fridays from 9:00am to 11:00am at the law school or other locations determined by the clinical professor.

 Orientation will occur during the first week of classes.
-Interns will meet individually with the clinical professor on Monday, have the first orientation during office hours on Wednesday and a Friday seminar from 9:00am to 2:00pm called “Boot Camp Boot Camp provides the information and skills training necessary for interns to meet their first client as soon as possible.
-Attendance at Boot Camp is mandatory.
-Interns with a regularly scheduled Friday class that conflicts with the all-day Boot Camp must coordinate with the clinical professor to make up the Boot Camp hours.
+Interns will meet individually with the clinical professor on Monday, have the first orientation during office hours on Wednesday and a second orientation on Friday from 9:00am to 1:00pm.
+Orientation provides the information and skills training necessary for interns to meet their first client as soon as possible.
+Attendance at Orientation is mandatory.
+Interns with a regularly scheduled Friday class that conflicts with the all-day Orientation must coordinate with the clinical professor to make up the Orientation.

 Monday/Wednesday: 9:00 am to 1:00 pm

 - Enrollment: Students register for the SBLC as they would for any other class.
 The SBLC does not have an application process.
 The SBLC is a popular class with limited enrollment.
 Early registration is encouraged.
 Since attendance is mandatory, students should select a schedule that will permit regular and timely attendance.
 The Registrar will maintain a wait list for each section.

 - Prerequisite: Business Associations I (may be waived with clinical professor approval)